Click below to go to the Guest Showcase's next pages

 Your knowledge is beyond belief,

-Yet- one is able to see your majesty in
+Yet- one is able to see your majesty in a flower,

 or in an infants little feet.